neuralpain/PowerCMD/README.md

 Bundling is pretty simple:

-  1. Writes the batch code necessary to run the PowerShell code (with admin if required) into the `cmd_cache.cmd`
+  1. Writes the batch code necessary to run the PowerShell code (with admin, if required) into the `cmd_cache.cmd`
   2. Collects all the PowerShell functions and code and writes it into the `pwsh_cache.ps1`
   3. Writes the cache files to a single `script.cmd` in `/dist`